angristan/awesome-stars/README.md

 - [zsh-users/zsh-completions](https://github.com/zsh-users/zsh-completions) - Additional completion definitions for Zsh.
 - [zsh-users/zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Fish shell like syntax highlighting for Zsh.
 - [zsh-users/zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions) - Fish-like autosuggestions for zsh
-- [unixorn/zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - Simple ZSH quickstart for using ZSH, zgenom, oh-my-zsh and a curated list of extra plugins.
+- [unixorn/zsh-quickstart-kit](https://github.com/unixorn/zsh-quickstart-kit) - A simple ZSH quickstart for using ZSH, zgenom, oh-my-zsh and a curated list of extra plugins.
+It is designed to be easy to customize without requiring you to maintain your own fork.
 - [geerlingguy/ansible-role-certbot](https://github.com/geerlingguy/ansible-role-certbot) - Ansible Role - Certbot (for Let's Encrypt)
 - [geerlingguy/raspberry-pi-dramble](https://github.com/geerlingguy/raspberry-pi-dramble) - Raspberry Pi Kubernetes cluster that runs HA/HP Drupal 8
 - [ansible/ansible-examples](https://github.com/ansible/ansible-examples) - A few starter examples of ansible playbooks, to show features and how they work together.
 See http://galaxy.ansible.com for example roles from the Ansible community for deploying many popular applications.